"Every franchise is a license, but not every license is a franchise

 Legal Pros Should Review Contracts With You

-Even if the document's title says licensing or franchising, that may be misleading.
+Even if the document's title says it's a license or a franchise, that may be misleading.
 You'd be surprised how many "licenses" are really franchises, violating franchise laws

 because someone decided to take an illegal shortcut.